What should your municipality deliver?

 Environmental health services

 Municipalities must contribute to public health through efforts including water quality monitoring, inspections to ensure safe food handling and efforts at environmental pollution control.
 Environmental health services are closely connected to many other parts of municipal service delivery, such as sanitation and regular refuse removal.
 When these aren’t carried out, the health of communities suffers.
+If there’s pollution and other environmental health issues, use fixlocal to find the best ways to report them.

 Municipal public transport